KubeRocketCI/docs/docs/operator-guide/upgrade/upgrade-edp-3.5.md

 # Upgrade EDP v3.4 to 3.5

-:::important
+:::warning
   We suggest making a backup of the EDP environment before starting the upgrade procedure.
 :::

 This section provides detailed instructions for upgrading EPAM Delivery Platform to version 3.5.3.
 Follow the steps and requirements outlined below: